FrankPujo/Plant-Simulator/README.md

 # Plant-Simulator
-Android game simulating the grown of a plant.
+Android game simulating the growth of a plant.